 Giving care to a loved one who is sick is one of the hardest things you will ever do.
 But, you know, this is actually a good thing because it gives you the opportunity to visit thoughts that you normally don’t have to think about and encounter feelings that you might not otherwise have.
-And this helps expand and grow and stretch who you are as a person.
+And this helps you expand and grow as a person.

 Who knows, compassion might find its way into your heart.
 Forgiveness might show up where you least expect it.
 Patience might be a reliable steady that you didn’t know you had.
 Love might tear down walls that have been nailed shut for decades.
 Your perspective about life and death might twirl around and ask for a much needed dance.

-So when such an opportunity comes along, take a breath and step bravely in the direction where you are needed.
+When such an opportunity comes along, take a deep breath and step bravely in the direction of where you are needed.
 I’ll see you out on the field, my dear.

 Have you given care to someone you love?
-Talk to us in the comments below and give us your takeaways.
+Talk to me in the comments below and give me your takeaways.
 We’re all in this together.